DaanS8/ScalableRecognition/README.md

 Put all your database images in the `data/` folder.
 Every image should have the format `id.jpg` where `id` is an integer.
 To be complete, the ids aren't required to be sequential.
 The images in the `data/` folder are often referred to as the db (database) images.

-Put all your query images in the `test/` folder.
+Put all your query images in the `testset/` folder.
+Using subfolders like `testset/Easy/` etc. is possible.
 Every image must have a `.jpg` extension.
 **_Optional:_** _if you'd like to test the accuracy, then name every query image `id.jpg` where `id` is the id of the correct db image match._

 _**Optional:** For a cleaner output, you can add a `names.p` file.
 This file is a pickle file containing a dictionary<integer, string>.